imashishkh/project-pilot/README.md

 ## Advanced Natural Language Processing

-MacAgent can optionally use OpenAI (GPT-4) or Anthropic (Claude) models to better understand natural language instructions.
-This significantly improves the agent's ability to handle complex requests.
+MacAgent uses advanced language models (OpenAI's GPT or Anthropic's Claude) to understand complex natural language instructions and extract relevant parameters for actions.

 To enable this feature: